Vice Mayor Ron Aames Biography

 In business, Aames has been a corporate executive for hi-tech, banking, and marketing companies.
 In the marketing area, he was a managing consultant for eight years for The Gallup Organization, where his clients included federal government agencies.
 He worked for Gallup for two years after moving to Peoria, traveling frequently to Washington, D.C. to meet with clients.
 He currently is an independent marketing consultant.

-Councilmember Aames has served three different terms as Peoria's vice mayor, in 2010, 2012, and again in 2014.
-He currently serves as the Chair of the Council Subcommittee on Sustainable Development and Public Services.
-He also is a member of the Council Subcommittee on General Government.
+Aames has served three different terms as Peoria's vice mayor, in 2010, 2012, and again in 2014.
+He currently serves on the City Council Community Culture and Public Safety Subcommittee.
+He also is a member of the City Council General Government Subcommittee.

 Aames is Peoria’s lead contact for regional transportation policy work.
-He is the Chairman of the Valley Metro Rail and Bus Boards, and serves on the Maricopa Association of Governments’ Transportation Policy Committee.
+He serves as member of the Regional Public Transportation Authority (RPTA).